-Project description ad goals: Fleet Equipment replacement to align with Maximizing Life Cycle effectiveness, Green Fleet Policy C6000 and Equipment Task Right Sizing.
+Project description & goals: Fleet Equipment replacement to align with Maximizing Life Cycle effectiveness, Amended Green Fleet Policy C6000 & Equipment Task Right Sizing.

-Project description and goals: purchase of miscellaneous small equipment
+Project description & goals: purchase of miscellaneous small equipment

 Banff Recreation Grounds

-Project description and goals: Design and construction of projects identified in the Recreation Grounds Master Plan.
+Project description & goals: Design and construction of projects identified in the Recreation Grounds Master Plan.

 - Ball diamond irrigation and regrading – to be completed in conjunction with the sports field improvements.
-Update at 2019 service review
+Update at service review.

 Bike Racks Program

-Project description and goals: This project supports council’s priorities of transportation, trails, recreation and environment by creating approximately 180 net new bike parking stalls in key areas, mainly in downtown and at major trail connections.
+Project description & goals: This project supports council’s priorities of transportation, trails, recreation and environment by creating approximately 180 net new bike parking stalls in key areas, mainly in downtown and at major trail connections, in 2016 and 2017.

-Project description and goals: Improve Bow Falls Viewpoint by formalizing and re-surfacing trails and viewing areas, installing fencing to protect existing vegetation, constructing a new viewing platform and installing washrooms.
+Project description & goals: Improve Bow Falls Viewpoint by formalizing and re-surfacing trails and viewing areas, installing fencing to protect existing vegetation, constructing a new viewing platform and installing washrooms.

 Community Greenhouse #2

-Project description and goals: Design and construction of a deep water line and foundation in 2018 to host a new greenhouse structure to be installed in 2019.
+Project description & goals: Design and construction of a deep water line and foundation in 2018 to host a new greenhouse structure to be installed in 2019.

-Project description and goals: Upgrade obsolete operating system which assists with regulatory cemetery records and information.
+Project description & goals: Upgrade obsolete operating system which assists with regulatory cemetery records and information.

 Current Status: Project delays due to supplier organizational structure changes; expect to be completed by year end 2019, awaiting contract finalization and implementation.